syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-PDF-Layers.md

 ---
 layout: post
 title: Working with PDF Layers in WPF Pdf Viewer control | Syncfusion
-description: Learn about Working with PDF Layers support in Syncfusion WPF Pdf Viewer control and more.
+description: Learn about Working with PDF Layers support in Syncfusion WPF Pdf Viewer control, its elements and more details.
 platform: WPF
 control: PDF Viewer
 documentation: UG